ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e engineer.
+Hope is the fire­
+man.
+The station where he stops to take
+in coal and water are his home, the
+church, the society ho keep3, the libraries
+he uses.
+There are no breaks on this lo­
+comotive.
+When he stops, the locomotive
+must run back.
+How shall a man use
+these two months of tho year which he
+has at his disposal ?
+There is a gentleman
+who always steps in just here a gentle­
+man whom I have seen.
+He is called tb.9
+devil.
+Some men do not believe in the
+personal devil.
+I do.
+I meet him every
+day of my life.
+He is one of the most
+cheerful f ellow3 you ever knew.&quot;
 Score One for the Gamin.
 All who know Judge Bleckley and recall
 his long, waving hair and beard will ap­